GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/04.031-040/03.Building-for-Eternity/docs.md

 ---
+title: |
-title: 33.
-Building for Eternity
+    033. Building for Eternity - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 033.
+Building for Eternity.
+We are building in sorrow or joy A temple the world may not see, Which time cannot mar nor destroy: We build for eternity.
+Chorus: We are building, ev'ry day, A temple the world may not see; Building, building ev'ry day, Building for eternity!
+    keywords:  |
-    keywords: Christ in Song, Building for Eternity, We are building in sorrow or joy, We are building, ev'ry day
+        Christ in Song, adventhymnals, advent hymnals, Building for Eternity, We are building in sorrow or joy.
+We are building, ev'ry day,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 33. BUILDING FOR ETERNITY
+## 033. BUILDING FOR ETERNITY
+####  Christ in Song,

 ```txt
 1.